4dcoder/digital-currency-exchange-redux/README.md

 The report component display all the requested exchange rates keyed by time.
 It does not store the requested bitcoin amount at that date.
 Right now it is just a stringify json payload.
-Idea is to generate a line graph with y=bitcoin value x=time
+Idea is to generate a line graph with y=bitcoin, x=time

 The app integrates with Bittrex and Poloniex
 ```